Skip to content

 You may already be familiar with 1Space through using the Local Offer.
 The directory also offers over 2000 services for adults in East Sussex.

-Services include wellbeing support, help with housing and living independently, education and employment support, among much more.
 We recommend you visit the directory to find the right support for you:

 Personal Assistants